 Me on the dais receiving prize from Microsoft experts and the panel of judges.
 My design is showcased on the screen to the left.
 From left to right: Brian Harper, Mark, Sandeep Alur, me, and Brandy Porter

 Me with Microsoft experts and contest judges – Brian Harper and Brandy Porter

 Winners’ designs will be showcased on the Microsoft website after minor changes suggested by judges.

 The Microsoft Windows 8 Design Camp provided an excellent opportunity to learn new Microsoft Windows 8 design concepts and put them into practice.
 I look forward to applying this knowledge to new design areas!

-Kumar Shah is a Senior Web Application Designer at Ignify.
+Kumar Shah is a Creative Expert at Ignify.
 Ignify is a technology provider of ERP, CRM, and eCommerce software solutions to businesses and public sector organizations.
 Ignify has been included as the fastest growing business in North America for 5 years in a row by Deloitte, Inc Magazine and Entrepreneur Magazine and ranked as one of 100 most innovative companies in the world in the Red Herring Global 100 in 2011.